logicalperson0/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 9. The file strcpy a fun that copies the string pointed to by src, including the terminating null byte (\0), to the buffer pointed to by dest.

 10. The file atoi converts a str to a int

+11. The file keygen generates random valid passwords for the program 101-crackme.